EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Configure-Windows-Server-Update-Services-synchronization.md

 ## Task

-Confinue configuration of VN1-SRV5 from practice [Synchronize Windows Server Update Services languages, products, and categories](Synchronize-Windows-Server-Update-Services-languages-products-and-categories.md) and configure it to synchronize all languages, products, and categories once a day during off-peak hours.
+Confinue configuration of VN1-SRV5 from practice [Synchronize Windows Server Update Services languages, products, and categories](Synchronize-Windows-Server-Update-Services-languages-products-and-categories.md) and configure it to synchronize all languages, products, and categories except Drivers once a day during off-peak hours.
 Initiate the initial synchronization of the server.

+*Note*: In real world, you should leave Drivers activated.
+For this lab, Drivers is deactivated for performance reasons, because all computers are virtual machines.

 ## Instructions